-Google Inc. is an Internet giant with a record $22.9 billion in advertising revenues in 2009 and the indisputable leader in Internet search.
+Google LLC is an Internet giant with a record $22.9 billion in advertising revenues in 2009 and the indisputable leader in Internet search.
 In October 2013, Google's shares surged to a record high of more than $1,000 per share.
-By comparison, it's initial public offering in August 2004 was at $85 per share.
+By comparison, its initial public offering in August 2004 was at $85 per share.
 In less than 10 years, Google's share price has increased nearly 1200%!

 Google's mission is to organize the world’s information and make it universally accessible and useful.
 Google Inc. was founded and incorporated in 1998 with its sole focus on its successful search technology.
 Since then, Google has greatly expanded its large portfolio of products and services beyond Internet search.

 Undoubtedly, the sustained competitive advantage of Google is remarkable and a feat worthy of emulation by its competitors.